 The Companies Act 2013 requires that the Independent Directors of the Company meet atleast once a year without the presence of Executive Directors the Non Executive Directoror the Management or the Promoters of the Company.

-The Independent Directors of our Company have met once during the year on 23.03.2017
+The Independent Directors of our Company have met once during the year on 19.03.2020.

-The Nomination and Remuneration Committee and the Board of Directors have carried outthe annual performance evaluation of all the Directors and the Board as a whole.
+The Nomination and Remuneration Committee and the Board of Directors have carried outthe annual performance evaluation of all the Directors including Independent DirectorsNon-executive non-Independent Directors and Chairman and Managing Director and the Boardas a whole.

 DECLARATION FROM INDEPENDENT DIRECTORS ON ANNUAL BASIS

-The Company has received necessary declaration from each Independent Directors of theCompany under Section 149(7) of the Companies Act 2013 stating that the IndependentDirectors of the Company meet with the criteria of their Independence as laid down underSection 149(6) of the Companies Act 2013 and are bound by the obligations as mentionedunder Regulation 25(8) of the SEBI(Listing and Obligation Requirement) Regulations2015
+The Company has received necessary declaration from each Independent Director of theCompany under Section 149(7) of the Companies Act 2013 and under Regulation 25(8) of theSEBI(Listing and Obligation Requirement) Regulations2015 stating that the IndependentDirector of the Company meet with the criteria of their Independence as laid down underSection 149(6) of the Companies Act 2013 and are bound by the obligations as mentionedunder Regulation 25(8) of the SEBI(Listing and Obligation Requirement) Regulations2015

 COMMITTEES OF THE BOARD

-The Companies Act 2013 provides for the formation and duties of various committees ofthe Board the Company in compliance with the Act already has the following Committees inexistence as on 31st March 2017 and all the committees have specific rolesduties and responsibilities.
+The Companies Act 2013 provides for the formation and duties of various committees ofthe Board the Company in compliance with the Act already has the following Committees inexistence as on 31st March 2020 and all the committees have specific rolesduties and responsibilities.

 The following are the various Committees of the Board viz.

-Audit Committee Nomination and Remuneration Committee Stakeholders RelationshipCommittee Corporate Social Responsibility Committee and Risk Management Committee.
-Details of the meetings held and attendance at thevarious committee meetings are given inthe Corporate Governance Report which forms a partof this Annual Report.
+Audit Committee Nomination and Remuneration Committee Stakeholders RelationshipCommittee Corporate Social Responsibility Committee Risk Management Committee andInvestment and Finance Committee.
+Details of the meetings held and attendance at thevarious committee meetings are given in the Corporate Governance Report which forms a partof this Annual Report.